burritosoftware/CMPE_Milestone1/README.md

 ```bash
 pip3 install -r requirements.txt
 ```
-5. If you would like to not use the starter database, which has example recipes and example accounts, delete it.
+5. **Hello!
+If you're grading the project, please do not follow this step and skip to step 6, to preserve the starter database.** Otherwise, if you would like to not use the starter database, which has example recipes and example accounts, delete it.
 ```bash
 rm app/app.db
 ```
-5. Initialize the database by running these commands.
+5. Ensure the database is initialized by running these commands.
 ```bash
 flask shell
 from app import db